jnienk/sMCA/README.md

 To start:
 Open Code > sMCAcalls.R

-Users have the option of utilising an example data set, *comp.dat*, which is a fully observed simulated data set (uniform distribution n=100, p=5).
-This is accompanied by *miss.dat* which is the incomplete version of *comp.dat* with 10% missing values inserted with a missing at random mechanism.
+Users have the option of utilising an example data set, *comp_dat.txt*, which is a fully observed simulated data set (uniform distribution n=100, p=5).
+This is accompanied by *miss_dat.txt* which is the incomplete version of *comp_dat.txt* with 10% missing values inserted with a missing at random mechanism.

 Alternatively, incomplete categorical multivariate data sets may be inserted and used in the section for **sMCA and construction of biplot** in line 27-31.